 Prior to her current role, Susan was Senior Vice President of Operations Compliance and was responsible for implementing product policies, operationalizing regulatory and legal requirements, reducing costs to the cable business and managing business compliance.

 In 2011, Susan negotiated a historic Memorandum of Understanding between Comcast and the Asian American community as part of the Company’s merger with NBCUniversal that created ground-breaking commitments in the areas of programming, supplier and employment diversity and community investment.
 She serves on Comcast’s Internal Diversity Council and is a Company liaison to the Comcast and NBCUniversal Joint Diversity Council.
 She is an executive sponsor of Asian Pacific Americans at Comcast, a Company Employee Resource Group.

-Susan was also integral in the 2011 launch of launch Comcast’s Internet Essentials Program, the nation’s largest, most comprehensive, and most successful high-speed Internet adoption program for low-income Americans in the country.
-The program is Comcast’s most successful community investment initiative, having connected more than 3 million low income Americans to the power of the Internet in their homes.
+Susan was also integral in the 2011 launch of Comcast’s Internet Essentials Program, the nation’s largest, most comprehensive high-speed Internet adoption program for low-income Americans in the country.
+The program has connected more than six million low income Americans to the power of the Internet in their homes.

 Susan is also involved in the Company’s approach to digital literacy, providing resources to customers on safe Internet use with particular emphasis on helping families understand the Internet and teaching children how to responsibly use Comcast’s services.
 She leads the Company’s Online Safety Advisory Council, an external body of leaders in the area online safety.